 As with most tourist areas in Japan, it’s quite common for people to wait in line to get their photo.
 So fear not, you’ll get a chance to have the Giant Pumpkin all to yourself!

 Another pumpkin that is worth visiting is the Red Pumpkin, also by Yayoi Kusama.
 The Red Pumpkin is located just next to the Miyanoura Port and is more interactive – you can even climb inside.
-While it doesn’t appear as photogenic as the Yellow Pumpkin, it is a lot of fun!
+While it doesn’t appear as photogenic as the Yellow Pumpkin, it still a lot of fun (especially if you have kids!)

 You’d mistaken for thinking that Naoshima Island is one big pumpkin party – there are bucket loads MORE outdoor installations than just the pumpkins.
 I would highly recommend going for a wander around the Benesse House Area.